 We can help customers generate such puzzles automatically, and they can be graded by level of difficulty of words.
 PuzzleMe’s creator provides for a way to users to provide a list of words which can be converted into a crossword puzzle format.
 This could be used as a basis for a personalized language learning system, where PuzzleMe creates puzzles for each user based on their past performance.

-LA-based comedian Zach Sherwin and ace constructor Will Nediger created this brilliant and fun crossword puzzle with a lot of rhyming and punny clues.
+LA-based comedian Zach Sherwin and ace constructor Will Nediger collaborate on some brilliant and fun crossword puzzles with a lot of rhyming and punny clues.
 (What’s a capital that is in Czechoslovakia, but not in Czechoslovakia?)

-The puzzle was solved on stage (with a lot of music and comedy!) at the Dynasty Typewriter theatre in Los Angeles in front of a live audience.
-For this event, PuzzleMe was projected on the big screen in the popup mode, so that the audience could focus on one clue at a time, while keeping the whole grid in view.
+The puzzles are solved on stage (with a lot of music and comedy!) in front of a live audience in different cities.
+For such live events, PuzzleMe can be configured to project the puzzle on the big screen with a popup-clue mode, so that the audience can focus on one clue at a time, while keeping the whole grid in view.